OpenDevSecOps2/open-devsecops-2.0/docs/course/topic-1-git/chapter-3-Intermediate-Concepts/quiz/quiz.md

                     "To merge branches without any approvals",
                     "To back up local branches"
                 ],
-                correctAnswer: 0,
+                explanations: [
-                explanation: "PRs allow team members to review and discuss changes before they become part of the main branch."
+                    "PRs allow team members to review and discuss changes before they become part of the main branch.", "Pull requests are for code collaboration.",
+                    "PRs encourage review and approval.",
+                    "PRs have nothing to do with backups."
+                ],
+                correctAnswer: 0
             },
             {
                 question: "What is the purpose of rebasing in Git?",